KausikN/GigaCode/README.md

    - Search for functions by input query from database pickle/json files

-   - Run app.py for searching functions
+   - (OR Run app_FunctionsView.py for searching functions

    ![Search App](DocImages/SearchApp_1.PNG)